Gwen John: Education

-From 1895 to 1898, John studied at the Slade School of Art, where the program was modelled after the French atelier method with various levels of student working under a master artist.
+From 1895 to 1898, John studied at the Slade School of Art, where the programme was modelled after the French atelier method with various levels of student working under a master artist.
 It was the only art school in the United Kingdom that allowed female students, although there was generally no mixing of men and women on the grounds, in classes, or in corridors.
 Like her younger brother, Augustus, who was enrolled there starting in 1894, John studied figure drawing under Henry Tonks.
 During this period, she and Augustus shared living quarters, and further reduced their expenses by subsisting on a diet of nuts and fruit.
 She developed a close relationship with the woman who would become her brother's wife, Ida Nettleship.
 At this time, she also had a relationship with another of her brother's friends, Ambrose McEvoy, which turned out to be an unhappy one.
 Good friends also included Ursula Tyrwhitt and Gwen Salmond.
 John won the Melvill Nettleship Prize for Figure Composition in her final year at Slade.

 Slade students were encouraged to copy the works of old masters in London museums.
-John's early paintings such as Portrait of Mrs. Atkinson, Young Woman with a Violin and Interior with Figures are intimist works painted in a traditional style characterised by subdued colour and transparent glazes.
+John's early paintings, such as Portrait of Mrs. Atkinson, Young Woman with a Violin and Interior with Figures, are intimist works painted in a traditional style characterised by subdued colour and transparent glazes.
 Even as a student, Augustus's brilliant draughtsmanship and personal glamour made him a celebrity, and stood in contrast to Gwen's quieter gifts and reticent demeanour.
 Augustus greatly admired his sister's work but believed she neglected her health, and he urged her to take a "more athletic attitude to life".
 She refused his advice, and demonstrated throughout her life a marked disregard for her physical well-being.

 In 1898 she made her first visit to Paris with two friends from the Slade, and while there she studied under James McNeill Whistler at his school, Académie Carmen.
 She returned to London in 1899 and exhibited her work for the first time in 1900, at the New English Art Club (NEAC).
 With Arthur Ambrose McEvoy becoming engaged to Mary Edwards at the end of 1900, "an awkward period ensued with Gwen living at the McEvoy family home in Bayswater", where "she had continued living", "while Ambrose and Mary moved down to Shrivenham in Oxfordshire" in around 1903.